Frequently Asked Questions about GPs

 o Increased capacity and ability to provide a broader range of services (such as enhanced services)

 o More partners to share workload and absences

-o Reduction in the risk of sudden termination of GMS contract in the event of a single-handed GPs death or retirement.
+o Reduces the risk of sudden termination of the GMS contract in the event of a single-handed GP’s death or retirement.

 How much does a GP get paid?

 - GP Practice partners decide how much they earn following payment of their expenses.

 - In Northern Ireland, the average salary for a GP Partner (one who owns a GP Practice with other Partners) is around £92,300 (2018/2019).